tikv/website/content/docs/5.1/deploy/install/production.md

 This guide describes how to install and deploy TiKV for production environment.

 [TiUP](https://github.com/pingcap/tiup) is a cluster operation and maintenance tool.
 TiUP provides [TiUP cluster](https://github.com/pingcap/tiup/tree/master/components/cluster), a cluster management component written in Golang.
-By using TiUP cluster, you can easily perform daily operations, including deploying, starting, stopping, destroying, scaling, and upgrading a TiKV cluster, and manage cluster parameters.
+By using TiUP cluster, you can easily do daily operations, including deploying, starting, stopping, destroying, scaling, and upgrading a TiKV cluster, and manage cluster parameters.

 ## Step 1: Install TiUP on the control machine